njones61/vbaprimer/docs/01_excel/10_arrayform/arrayform.md

 =MAX(tr-tw)
 ```

 Finally, in cell **D26** we wish to compute the total high-price profit.
 The high-price profit is defined as the profit on items were the retail price is greater than \$50.
 In order to calculate this correctly we need to compute a sum of only those items where the prices greater than \$50.
-In order to do this we need to combine both the **IF()** funciton and the **SUM()** function as follows:
+In order to do this we need to combine both the **IF()** function and the **SUM()** function as follows:

 ```excel
 =SUM(IF(pr>50,tr-tw,0))